jasmine-shammi/Freethinker/README.md

 # Freethinker
-simple javascript and ajax with servlet
+simple example implementing javascript and ajax with servlet